JohnnyBasar/DTM_DSM_Downloader/README.md

 ### Manual Installation

-1. Download the latest release ZIP from GitHub Releases
+1. Download the latest release ZIP from GitHub Releases (no unzipping!)
 2. Open QGIS
 3. Go to:
    `Plugins → Manage and Install Plugins → Install from ZIP`